WheatleyTheCore/CS525-Project/README.md

 2. https://github.com/tensorflow/tfjs-examples/tree/master/react-native are some great examples of using tensorflow on mobile devices.
 3. https://www.tensorflow.org/js/tutorials/applications/react_native -- The docs for tensorflow react native
 4. https://www.tensorflow.org/lite/guide -- the docs for tf lite, which I believe tf-react uses under the hood

+## Stretch Goals
+1. also be able to classify things that happen over time, lke walking.
+Minimum viable product is something that can classify static positions.
+2. Maybe implement little app that will notice when you've been sitting for over an hour and tell you it's time to stand up and move around a bit.